A prime-characteristic analogue of a theorem of Hartshorne-Polini: Introduction

 In section \ref{Fmodprelims}, we collect the necessary preliminary material on Frobenius modules and $\F$-modules.
 Much of this section recalls definitions and results due to Hartshorne and Speiser, Lyubeznik, and Bhatt and Lurie, but Proposition \ref{Frobenius structure on Hom} appears to us to be new.
-We prove Theorem \ref{big thm} in section \ref{mainthm}, and finally deduce Theorem \ref{big corollary} in section \ref{etale}.
+Theorem \ref{big thm} is proved in section \ref{mainthm}.